 As we look out at the world, depending on the perspective, a troubling picture can emerge.
 What grabs our attention?
 If the news is any indication, it’s the problems and evils of the world (If it bleeds, it leads).
-This, of course, ignores the countless acts of kindness and love that pervade the lives of everyday people.
+This, of course, ignores the countless acts of kindness and love that are ubiquitous in the lives of everyday people.
 Still, given the evils we see, if God is the creator, it would be normal to ask “What was God thinking?”
 This is the well-known problem-of-evil.
 If as most theists believe, God is ultimate good and ultimate power, this raises the question of what goals God had in mind in creating a world where such evils can exist.

 Now, it would be presumptive to claim to know what is in God’s mind but perhaps God has given us some clues.
 One clue might be found in what we admire.
 Why should we admire some things instead of others?
 I believe the divine depth within everything recognizes that certain things are worthy of our admiration and those reflect what God also admires that a finite existence can enable.